vighneshiyer/vighneshiyer.com/content/misc/chiplet_research.md

 ## The Downsides of 2D/2.5D Integration

-If you *aren't running into a fundamental limitation of monolithic chip design* (reticle limit, multi-process integration), moving to a chiplet architecture isn't a clear advantage, since it does come with downsides:
+If you *aren't running into a fundamental limitation of monolithic chip design* (reticle limit, multi-process integration, insufficient yield), moving to a chiplet architecture isn't a clear advantage, since it does come with downsides:

 1. **Worse PPA**
-    - Splitting a monolithic chip into multiple chiplets doesn't buy you anything, and in fact performance, power, and area will all suffer
+    - Splitting a monolithic chip into multiple chiplets doesn't buy you anything, rather performance, power, and area will all suffer
     - Performance will be hindered by the latency and bandwidth overhead of die-to-die communication
     - Extra power will be burned from die-to-die links
     - The area of a chiplet design will be slightly greater than its equivalent monolithic design due to bump pitch limits and interposer design rules